The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Introduction

 In the millisecond magnetar model, a strongly magnetized proto-neutron star (PNS) is born in massive star collapse \citep{Duncan1992}, or in the merger of a white dwarf binary \citep{King2001, Levan2006, Metzger2008}, or via the accretion induced collapse of a white dwarf \citep{Nomoto1991, Metzger2008}.
 The strong magnetic field may originate from flux-freezing during the collapse of a strongly-magnetized core or via an efficient dynamo \citep{Duncan1992,Thompson1993,White2022}.
 In the first few seconds after formation, the PNS drives a non-relativistic neutrino-heated wind \citep{Duncan1986} that may be the site for production of some $r$- and $p$-process nuclei \citep{Woosley1993,Janka1996,Otsuki2000,Thompson2001,Wanajo2001,Wanajo2006, Pruet2006}.
 Even with the high magnetic field strengths of magnetars, the wind at these early times is non-relativistic, but can be magneto-centrifugally accelerated if the rotation rate is high enough \citep{Thompson2004}.
 As the neutrino luminosity decreases on few-second timescales, the mass loss rate decreases, the wind becomes increasingly magnetically-dominated \citep{Thompson2003}, the Alfv\'en surface approaches the light cylinder, and the flow transitions to a relativistic, Poynting flux-dominated regime.
 As the PNS neutrino cooling epoch ends and the magnetization of the flow becomes very large, continued magnetar spindown is powered by inefficient classical ``vacuum'' dipole radiation (e.g., \citealt{Usov1992,Zhang2001}).
 Throughout, energy and angular momentum are extracted from the rotating PNS.
 During the non-relativistic and semi-relativistic phases, the spindown power can be many orders of magnitude larger than what would be expected from dipole spindown alone \citep{Thompson2004,Prasanna2022}. \cite{Metzger2011} produce 1-zone evolutionary models of cooling millisecond proto-magnetars and argue that their winds can consistently account for the observed properties of GRBs, depending on the initial magnetic field strength and spin period, and on assumptions about the GRB emission mechanism.
 Further, \cite{Bucciantini2007}, \cite{Komissarov2007}, and \cite{Bucciantini2008} show that the energy extracted from the proto-magnetar can in principal be channeled into a highly-collimated jet that subsequently produces a GRB.
 When the magnetic and rotation axes are misaligned, there may be significant dissipation in the equatorial current sheet region \citep{Margalit2018}.
 The early magneto-centrifugal acceleration of PNS winds may also be critical to our understanding of GW170817 and other neutron star binary mergers \citep{Metzger2018,Mosta2020}.
+There are however a number of studies that argue against a long-lived magnetar central engine for GW170817 (see for example \citealt{Granot2017, Van_putten2023}).